Air Force picks Boeing 747-8 to replace Air Force One

 It said it planned to purchase enough of the technical baseline to permit competition for maintenance during the plane's planned 30-year life.

-James said the Air Force One program would use proven technologies and commercially certified equipment to keep the program affordable.
+James said the Air Force One programme would use proven technologies and commercially certified equipment to keep the programme affordable.

 The Air Force decision was widely expected since the only other suitable four-engine jet is the A380 built by Airbus (AIR.PA) in Toulouse, France.